Last Updated on

 Have you thought about getting a German Shepherd Golden Retriever mix?
 German Shepherds and Golden Retrievers are two of the most popular dog breeds in the United States.

 In theory, a hybrid dog would get half of its genes from each parent and be a perfect blend of the breeds.
-In reality, a hybrid dog may get more traits from one parent or the other.
+In reality, a mixed breed dog may get more traits from one parent or the other.
 That makes it impossible to predict which traits a hybrid puppy will get.

 Having said that, Golden Retrievers and German Shepherds are both loyal, friendly, and intelligent.
 A German Shepherd Golden Retriever mix should have those qualities, too.